Franchi (firearms)

 Luigi Franchi S.p.A. ([luˈiːdʒi ˈfraŋki]) is an Italian manufacturer of firearms, a division of Beretta Holding.

 Franchi products include the military SPAS-12 and SPAS-15 and the sporting-type long-recoil action AL-48.
 Franchi manufactures over and under, and semi-automatic shotguns.

-Franchi remained a family business since its founding until 1987, when it was acquired by the industrial conglomerate Socimi, based in Milan; with the bankruptcy of Socimi in 1993, Franchi was acquired by Beretta Holding which is the current owner.
+Franchi remained a family business since its founding until 1987, when it was acquired by the industrial conglomerate Socimi, based in Milan; with the bankruptcy of Socimi in 1993, Franchi was acquired by Beretta Holding.